chrokh/toow-old/chapters/fields.md

 ### Access

+% TODO: Must mention that you cannot access instance field that is not defined in class.

 When an object exposes an instance field (or an [instance method](instance-methods) for that matter) then we can access it using dot-notation.

 We've already used dot-notation when interacting with [arrays](arrays), but we never really discussed why we interact with the object that way.